Skip to page content

 Do I need to take any special precautions before the test?

-You should take all of your usual medication as normal on the day of the test.
-You can also eat and drink normally.
-We advise that you keep hydrated (having plenty to drink) and warm before the test.
+No, you should take all your usual medication and can eat and drink normally.
+We suggest that you keep wellhydrated (having plenty to drink) and keep your hands and arms warm before the test.
 This increases the chance that we can access a vein for the cannula insertion during the test.

 Risks, contra-indications and possible side effects of the test